Why go to French Polynesia? The 10 good reasons to go French Polynesia

 Most of the places to visit in French Polynesia are free to enter, with no entrance fee or schedule.
 When this is not the case, the opening hours vary from 8 or 9 am to 4 or 5 pm, with a possible break at lunch time.
 The markets - especially the one in Papeete - are very early and open their doors at 5 am or even earlier!
 The activity is sometimes restricted on Sundays, but the places of visit are usually open, with slightly lighter hours.

-Pearl farms generally offer guided tours at fixed times and/or by appointment: please inquire on a case-by-case basis.
-On some islands - Rangiroa with Gauguin's Pearl in particular - a shuttle bus can even pick you up free of charge if you have booked it.
-As for visits to vanilla plantations in Tahaa - the Vanilla Valley for example, at Brian and Moeata's - it is best to call ahead to make sure the owners are available.
-Otherwise, you can go through a local guide, who will organize all your visits without you having to ask yourself these kinds of questions.
+Pearl farms generally offer guided tours at set times and/or by appointment: please enquire on a case-by-case basis.
+On some islands - Rangiroa, for example, with Gauguin's Pearl - a shuttle can even pick you up free of charge if you've booked one.
+As for visits to vanilla plantations on Tahaa - La Vallée de la Vanille, for example - it's best to phone ahead to make sure the owners are available.
+Alternatively, you can use a local guide, who will organize all your visits without you having to ask such questions.

 The months of July-August are perfect for a visit to Fenua: cultural, sporting and traditional Heiva celebrations are numerous throughout the territory and bring to life some of the most beautiful archaeological sites.
 Every Saturday in July in particular, the tamure shows at Tahiti's Marae Arahurahu allow you to combine a visit with a plunge into ancestral culture.
 To be booked in advance at the Carrefour Punaauia ticket office.